DaveGut/tpLink_Hubitat/Docs/TP-Link-Installation.md

 * If devices are alreay installed, TEST the device via the Tapo phone app.
 This assures the device is currently on your LAN.

 ## Run the Tapo Integration Application
-If not already installed as a Hubitat App, install the application.
+* If not already installed as a Hubitat App, install the application.
-Open the Tapo Integration App and check App Settings

-Device Installation:
 See the Application Instructions for images of application pages and details on the application.
-* If not already installed into Hubitat, add the application to the Hubitat Applications.
 * Open the "Tapo Integration" application
 * Check the following:
   * Application Setup Parameters: lanDiscoveryParams: Assure the Lan Segment is the same as you Hubitat device's segment (unless you have set up other segments).